-Queen’s Share rum was known to be the best barrels in a distillery & reserved for royalties special occasions.
-It takes meticulous distilling, additional cut collection, re-distillation, & extended aging to fulfill it’s promise of dense flavor & plush texture.
+Queen’s Share rum was known to be the best barrels in a distillery and reserved for royalties special occasions.
+It takes meticulous distilling, additional cut collection, re-distillation, and extended aging to fulfill it’s promise of dense flavor and plush texture.
 Sadly it became a victim of bottom lines & large volume manufacturing.
 We take great pride in being a part of this traditional rum’s revival.

 Privateer’s Queen’s Share rum is made from the richest cuts of our rum distillation.
 In every distillation there are traditionally three main cuts.
 The “heads”, harsh alcohols unwanted in your final spirit cut, come off of the still first.
-The “hearts” follow; this is the flavorful rum that is collected and bottled as Privateer Silver Reserve & Privateer Amber.
+The “hearts” follow; this is the flavorful rum that is collected and bottled as Privateer New England White Rum, Privateer New England Reserve Rum, and Privateer Navy Yard.
 Lastly, the “tails” cut is made to separate the hearts from the bitter alcohols at the end of the still run.

 Style: A traditional Queen’s Share Rum, dry, oak and color unique to batch, effusive aromatics, opulent body, luscious texture